 Impact: Targeted immunotherapy with checkpoint inhibitors has been effective in some patients with solid tumors, including triple negative breast cancer, but only a subset of patients respond.
 Dr. Anderson’s efforts to identify immune biomarkers that can be used to predict treatment response could inform the development of new targeted and combination therapies that will hopefully lead to better outcomes.

 Current investigation: She and her team have been developing rapid computational tools and highly sensitive biochemical methods to help them to determine what proteins in breast cancers can be recognized by the T cells of the immune system.

 What they’ve accomplished so far: Dr. Anderson’s team developed and validated two new computational programs, one for the prediction and selection of target proteins from tumor sequencing data, and one for proteomic analysis of potential tumor targets for immunotherapy.
 They are now using these to develop vaccines and T cell immune therapies for breast cancer.

 What’s next: Dr. Anderson and her team will continue to utilize the developed mathematical tools to improve the prediction and design of breast cancer vaccine targets, including mutations in PIK3CA.
 They will assess the utility of targeting the PIK3CA mutations and other breast cancer tumor proteins to develop better vaccines and immunotherapies.
 Proteomics—the large-scale study of proteins made throughout the body—is being used to advance every aspect of cancer care, including risk assessment and early detection.

 Dr. Karen Anderson is a translational researcher at the Biodesign Institute at Arizona State University, with a joint appointment as a breast cancer medical oncologist at Mayo Clinic Arizona.
 Her research focuses on how the immune system can be harnessed to detect and alter cancer development.
 Dr. Anderson has been the principal investigator of two early‐phase breast cancer vaccine trials, and has developed methods for proteomic immune profiling of breast cancer for early detection and monitoring of patients.
-She has identified novel targets for future breast cancer vaccine development using next‐generation sequencing and high‐throughput functional genomics.
+She is now developing precision breast cancer vaccines and immunotherapies using next‐generation sequencing and high‐throughput functional genomics.
 She has published over 80 peer‐reviewed publications..

 BCRF Investigator Since